 Becoming VEVO verified

 Becoming verified on VEVO is a more difficult process and something Symphonic cannot do for you.
 Per YouTube’s guidelines, your VEVO branded YouTube channel must have at least 100,000 subscribers to able to request a verification badge.
-More info about this can be read on YouTube’s help center: https://support.
+More info about this can be read on YouTube’s help center

 Transferring from another distributor

-Since the channels themselves are managed by VEVO and not the distributer, you may have multiple distributers upload music videos to the same channel.
+Since the channels themselves are managed by VEVO and not the distributor, you may have multiple distributors upload music videos to the same channel.
 The distributor only manages/owns the video they uploaded for you.
 If you would like to transfer ownership of your existing music videos to Symphonic ownership, just send us a request via email to email@example.com.

-VEVO is about 2-3 months behind our quarterly schedule of report postings.
-If we post quarter 2 sales that encompasses sales and streams from April - June then the sales for those periods may not be reported until the Q3 report.
-Not every partner reports monthly and/or at the same time thus, if you released a video in May, it may not show up in the Q2 posting that covers April, May, June.
-New sales will appear in your balance when they are reported.
+VEVO is about 2-3 months behind our monthly schedule of report postings.
+If we post July sales for everyone else then for VEVO, we will likely be in the period of May.
+Not every partner reports monthly and/or at the same time thus, if you released a video in May, it may not show up until July or even August (and/or later).
+Monthly reporting and schedule available here.

 Every streaming provider pays differently, and with different rates.
 We have deals with all of the major streaming providers in the world and there isn't one defined pay per play amount because the structure for each is different.